-If the Office of Equity determines that the conduct reported cannot fall under the scope of the Interim Policy on Title IX Sexual Harassment but could fall within the scope of this Policy, the possible next steps include:
+If the Office of Equity determines that the conduct reported cannot fall under the scope of the InterimPolicy on Title IX Sexual Harassment but could fall within the scope of this Policy, the possible nextsteps include:

-- Close the Case: The Office may close a case when insufficient information exists to move forward or when the alleged misconduct-even if substantiated- would not be a violation of policy.
-The Office may, in its discretion, reopen a case in the future if additional information becomes available.

-- Educational Response (See section C below)

-- Formal Resolution (See section D below)
+- Close the Case: The Office may close a case when insufficient information exists to move forward or when the alleged misconduct-even if substantiated- would not be a violation ofpolicy.
+The Office may, in its discretion, reopen a case in the future if additional information becomes available. - Educational Response (See section C below) - Restorative Resolution (See section D below) - Formal Resolution (See section E below)